-Professor Cassell is a leading researcher on civil and criminal justice issues and has published many widely-cited articles on topics such as crime victims' rights, wrongful convictions, interrogation and confessions, and proactive policing.
+Professor Cassell is a leading researcher on criminal and civil justice issues and has published many widely-cited articles on topics such as crime victims' rights, wrongful convictions, interrogation and confessions, and proactive policing.
 In 2020, HeinOnline ranked Professor Cassell as one of the Top 250 most cited law scholars of all time.
 To access any of Professor Cassell's articles, click on the "Research" tab above.

 - B.A., Economics, Stanford University

 - J.D., Stanford Law School, Stanford University

 Paul G. Cassell received a B.A.
 (1981) and a J.D.
 (1984) from Stanford University, where he graduated Order of the Coif and was President of the Stanford Law Review.
 He clerked for then-Judge Antonin Scalia when Scalia was on the U.S. Court of Appeals for the D.C.
 Circuit (1984-85) and for Chief Justice Warren Burger of the United States Supreme Court (1985-86).
 Cassell then served as an Associate Deputy Attorney General with the U.S. Justice Department (1986-88) and as an Assistant U.S. Attorney for the Eastern District of Virginia (1988 to 1991).
 Cassell joined the faculty at the College of Law in 1992, where he taught full time until he was sworn in as a U.S. District Court Judge for the District of Utah in July, 2002.
 In November 2007, he resigned his judgeship to return full time to the College of Law to teach, write, and litigate on issues relating to crime victims' rights and criminal justice reform.